YHoP/pizza_js/README.md

 ## Description
 * Allow the user to choose quantity, toppings and size.<br>
-* Create a method for the cost of a pizza depending on the selections chosen.
-Use your own formula for this.<br>
+* Create a method for the cost of a pizza depending on the selections chosen.<br>

 ![alt tag](https://raw.githubusercontent.com/YHoP/pizza_js/master/img/ScreenShot.png)